 Head, pronotum, prothorax, mesopleura and metanotum more or less brown.
 Antennae, propodeum and gaster black.
 Mesoscutum, axillae and scutellum bronze-blue.
-Genae and malar spaces black with not strong greenish bronze luster.
+Genae and malar spaces black with moderate greenish bronze luster.
 Tegulae and postspiracular sclerites dark, the latter with metallic luster.
-Forewings infuscate, but in their basal part (about 1/5 the wing length) more or less hyaline, except approximately 1/10 the length of the wing at its base; apical 1/3 of the wing, measured along the middle, and its posterior1/2 less infuscate.
-Fore legs brownish black or black, including tarsi.
+Forewings infuscate, but more or less hyaline in their basal part (about 1/5 wing length), except approximately 1/10 wing length at its base; apical 1/3 of the wing, measured along the middle, and its posterior 1/2 less infuscate.
+Fore legs black or brownish black, including tarsi.
 Mid and hind legs dark, with mid femora brown.
 Mesotibial spur yellow.
 Mid and hind tarsi white-yellow or yellow-white.